Tribe Money Payment Workflows

 Independent contractor delivering services; paid by per project or client

-Furthermore, with a growing waitlist of alpha users and pressure to launch quickly, the founders initially wanted to build the full suite of capabilities before going live.
+With a growing waitlist of alpha users and pressure to launch quickly, the founders initially wanted to build the full suite of capabilities before going live.
 Instead, I advocated for a progressive release focused on the highest-value workflows, allowing us to validate product direction and gather feedback earlier.

 Designing the Product